Free shore access

 Since it is enclosed and protected by rocks, Anse Magaud is blessed with a quiet sea and its usual water conditions are perfect for snorkeling.
 Mind the boats that sometimes circulate nearby if you go beyond the swimming area.

-The restaurant “Bernard” is located at the beach’s western side.
+The restaurant “Bernard” is located on the beach’s western side.
 It is the only restaurant nearby, but you can also bring your own food and have a picnic.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.